gunthergl/instructtutorial/README.md

 # Tutorial for the second Instruct course

 # 1. Introduction
-In this tutorial we will analyse a public data set (Georg et al. 2021, https://doi.org/10.1016/j.cell.2021.12.040) of single cell phopho-proteomics measured with Cytometry by Time of Flight (CyTOF).
+In this tutorial we will analyse a public data set (Georg et al. 2021, https://doi.org/10.1016/j.cell.2021.12.040) of single-cell phopho-proteomics measured with Cytometry by Time of Flight (CyTOF).

 In this study, the authors performed CyTOF of whole blood samples from mild and severe COVID-19 patients during the acute and convalescent phase, and patients with other acute respiratory infections (Flu-like illness), as well as patients chronically infected by human immunodeficiency virus (HIV) or hepatitis B (HBV) and healthy controls.
 They analysed the T cell space and identified highly activated CD16+ T cells in severe COVID-19, which led the authors to hypothesise about the pathological role of these cytotoxic T cells.
 This hypothesis was then tested and confirmed with functional analyses, and found suitable mechanisms for their induction.